 How to Be an Effective Listener

-When Tatiana Kolovou had to put in a call to her daughter’s honors-level English teacher, she was surprised by what she heard: a teacher who sounded more like Kim Kardashian than William Shakespeare, and used words like “ya know” and “um” a lot.
+When Tatiana Kolovou had to put in a call to her daughter’s honors-level English teacher, she was surprised by what she heard: A teacher who sounded more like Kim Kardashian than William Shakespeare, and used words like “ya know” and “um” a lot.
 It turned her off.

-That’s just one piece of advice in Kolovou’s must-listen (no pun intended) presentation at Talent Connect 2016 on how to become a “high-impact” listener at work, whether you’re engaging with a hiring manager or a new recruit.
+That’s just one piece of advice in Tatiana’s must-listen (no pun intended) presentation at Talent Connect 2016 on how to become a “high-impact” listener at work, whether you’re engaging with a hiring manager or a new recruit.

 1. High-impact listening takes three things: knowing your purpose, being present, and avoiding pitfalls

-As for purpose: before you start the call or conversation, you want to know exactly what your purpose is.
+As for purpose: Before you start the call or conversation, you want to know exactly what your purpose is.
 Is it, for instance, to understand every detail, to get the big picture, or to judge whether this person is credible?

 Presence is important because 93% of the message comes across from tone of voice and body language, including facial expressions and eye contact.
-Only 7% comes across from the actual spoken words, according to Kolovou.
+Only 7% comes across from the actual spoken words, according to Tatiana.

 2. Pick an area where you can improve and concentrate on that purpose

-Kolovou lays out the five purposes (or reasons) that we listen.
+Tatiana lays out the five purposes (or reasons) that we listen.
 They are…

 More specifically, the five are: